Oakland County DUI Defense

 Like many other states, Michigan has an Implied Consent Law with regard to DUI arrests.
-This means that simply by driving a vehicle, you give your consent to having your blood tested after you’re taken into custody.
+This means that simply by driving a vehicle, you give your consent to having your blood tested after you are taken into custody.
 Refusing to take the test could result in license suspension for an entire year.
-I understand police often make procedural mistakes during the arrest and that sometimes people reasonably refuse to submit to a chemical test.
-In these cases, I’ll do everything I can to have the case dismissed or challenge the Implied Consent Law.
+Experienced attorneys understand that police often make procedural mistakes during the arrest.
+They also understand that people reasonably refuse to submit to a chemical test.
+In these cases, attorney Dallo will do everything he can to have the case dismissed or challenge the Implied Consent Law.

 Penalties Related to DUI Charges

-A DUI charged shouldn’t be taken lightly.
+A DUI charged should not be taken lightly.
 This crime carries strict penalties which can negatively impact your life in a number of ways.
 In addition to fines, you could also face possible jail time, community service, license revocation, and the use of an interlock device.
-You’ll also have to deal with the hurdles that come with having a DUI on your record.
-If you’re arrested for multiple DUIs, the penalties increase each time.
+You will also have to deal with the hurdles that come with having a DUI on your record.
+If you are arrested for multiple DUIs, then the penalties increase each time.

 A First-Time DUI Offense

 A first-time offense carries with it a fine of up to $300 and a maximum of 93 days in jail.
 You may also incur court costs.
 In addition, you may be sentenced to 360 hours of community service and undergo license restriction for 90 days.
 This means you can only drive to and from work, school, or probation appointments.

 A Second DUI Offense